 - Establishes Credit History: Are you looking for ways to establish a credit history?
 A secured credit card may be the solution for you.
 Secured cards work just like regular credit cards, but require a security deposit to open an account.
 This deposit can be used as collateral in the event that you are unable to make payments on your card.
 Secured cards are a great way to build your credit score, and many come with low-interest rates and no annual fees.
 So if you're ready to start building your credit history, a credit card may be right for you.

 How Do I Get a Secured Credit Card?

 If you're new to the world of credit cards, or if you've had some trouble managing your credit in the past, a secured credit card may be a good option for you.
 Secured cards are designed for people who need to build or rebuild their credit history.
 They work like regular credit cards, but you have to put down a security deposit when you open the account.
 This protects the issuer if you don't pay your bill.
 So, how do you go about getting a secured card?

 - Credit limit

 - Interest rate

 When you apply for a credit card, the company will typically ask that you make an initial deposit equal to your requested limit.
-For example if someone wants 300 dollars worth of plastic they need put down $300 in deposits which is why it’s so important when choosing where spend wisely!
+For example, if someone wants 300 dollars worth of plastic they need to put down ?$300 in deposits which is why it's so important when choosing where to spend wisely!